 - Your theme

-Sounds ridiculous, but you’d be surprised how easy it is to go off-topic and lose sight of what you’re actually trying to write.
+You’d be surprised how easy it is to go off-topic and lose sight of what you’re trying to write.

 So, for example, if you’re writing an ‘advice’ piece for freelance photographers on how to protect their images online, write the following on a note: